The Higman operations and embeddings of recursive groups: Definitions, references, preliminary constructions

-For a fixed $m=1,2,\ldots$ the set $\omega_m(\mathcal A)$ consists of all $f\!\in\E$ for which for every $i\in \Z$ there is a $g=t_i = \big(f(mi)\, ,\ldots,f(mi\!+\!m\!-\!1)\big)\in \mathcal A$.
+For a fixed $m=1,2,\ldots$ the set $\omega_m(\mathcal A)$ consists of all $f\!\in\E$ for which for every $i\in \Z$ there is a $g=t_i = \big(f(mi),\;f(mi+1),\ldots,f(mi+m-1)\big)\in \mathcal A$.
 This operation is called \textit{sequence building} as it constructs the functions $f$ by means of some subsequences $g$ of length $m$ chosen from $\mathcal A$.
 Since $\sup (f)$ is finite, either $\mathcal A$ contains the zero function, or $\omega_m(\mathcal A)=\emptyset$.

-We may agree to apply the unary Higman operations to individual functions also: the set $\mathcal A=\{f\}$ may consist of a single function only.
-So the notations like $\rho f,\; \sigma f,\; \tau f$, etc., need cause no confusion.
+We may agree to apply the unary Higman operations to individual functions also: a set $\mathcal A=\{f\}$ may consist of a single function $f$ only, so notations like $\rho f,\; \sigma f,\; \tau f$, etc., should cause no confusion.

 To get familiar with these operations the reader may check examples and basic lemmas in Section 2 of \cite{Higman Subgroups in fP groups} or in Subsection 2.2 of \cite{A modified proof}.